ashmi721/python_projects/README.md

  iii> Enter the name of the product, quantity and price iv>  Than it provide the bill of your shopping.

- 4. typing_speed.py file has a basic self practice typing speed & error calculator.
+ 4. typing_speed.py file has a basic self practice typing speed & error calculaton .
+ 5. calculator.py file has a basic calculator in this clc make to used GUI trikinter module of the python